-During our campaign to stop the dog and cat meat trade in Southeast Asia, our team has witnessed so many unimaginable heartbreaking scenes of animal suffering and cruelty, but this dog slaughterhouse is potentially the worst.
-An estimated 1 million dogs have lost their life at this facility since its opening in 1995.
+During our campaign to stop the dog and cat meat trade in Southeast Asia, our team has witnessed so many unimaginably heartbreaking scenes of animal suffering and cruelty; but this dog slaughterhouse is potentially the worst.
+An estimated 1 million dogs have lost their lives at this facility since it opened in 1995.

 Whining dogs penned up in rusty cages, the pungent odor of urine and feces baking in the heat.
 Just when you think it can’t get any worse, the sight of two cement tanks three feet high filled with putrid, black water makes your stomach churn.
 Hundreds of dogs are drowned daily in these pits, their fur later removed with a blowtorch.
 Many of them puppies still wearing collars, signs of their prior lives as beloved family members.

 We have to stop this.
 And we are trying to.
 Can we count on your support today to close down this slaughterhouse for good?